ZhengdongWang/zhengdongwang.com/productivity.md

 > And you just have to sort of head towards there, figure out some way of getting there, and just sort of keep at it, keep asking, keep following the important questions, and see the light sort of through the thicket and get closer and closer to it... it doesn't much matter if you have a bulldozer or if you have just a machete, or even a little crappy knife to go through the thicket.
 You'll get there.
 But it's important to get in its vicinity.

-In some sense, the following is also about direction, from world and Olympic record holder, world and Olympic speed skating champion,
+In some sense, the following is also about direction, from world and Olympic speed skating record holder, and world and Olympic speed skating champion,

 {{ van_der_poel }}